atari-monk/powershell-scripts/docs/Speak-Text.md

-# Text-to-Speech PowerShell Command Documentation
+# PowerShell Speak Text Documentation

 ## Function
 Converts text to speech using System.Speech.Synthesis, with options for voice selection, output control, and audio parameters.